quanzab/QUANZAB-Toolify/change.md

 # Changelog

-All notable changes to the QUANZAB Toolify application will be documented in this file.
+All notable changes to the QUANZAB Toolkit application will be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).